arreid08/python_lab/readme.md

 Python Lab -- To Do List

-This repo is a simple to do list built using python, django, andh html/css.
+This repo is a simple to do list built using python, django, and html/css.

 Here you will be able to add, update, and delete various tasks and things you may need to get done.

 Our models and forms are Tasks and Groups.
 Groups group all the various tasks together.
-These can be any name, but we choose days of the week in our intial seed for consistancy.
+These can be any name, but we choose days of the week in our initial seed for consistency.
 Tasks are things to do get done.
-We have an intial seed to get started.
+We have an initial seed to get started.
 There is also some included CSS to get things started.

 SETTINGS.py